Constructing sparsest $\ell$-hamiltonian saturated $k$-uniform hypergraphs for a wide range of $\ell$: Proof of Lemma

 \subsubsection{Trimming}

 Recall that $N$ is divisible by $k-\ell$.
 It is easy to check that the same is true for $N'$.
-As long as $N'>N$ we apply the following iterative procedure of trimming the paths $P'_1,\dots,P'_t$: choose one path, which currently contains at least $k-\ell$ vertices of $W$ and remove from it \emph{precisely} $k-\ell$ leftmost vertices of $W$ (according to the order of their appearance on the path).
-As, by \eqref{mocai}--\eqref{lbb} and \eqref{VU},
+As long as $N'>N$ we apply the following iterative procedure of trimming the paths $P'_1,\dots,P'_t$: choose a path, which currently contains {the largest number} of vertices of $W$ and remove from it \emph{precisely} $k-\ell$ leftmost vertices of $W$ (according to the order of their appearance on the path).
+As, by \eqref{mocai} -- \eqref{ABN}, \eqref{lbb}, \eqref{VU} and Fact \ref{qi}

 a path with at least $k-\ell$ vertices of $W$ exists (as long as $N'>N$).
-It is easy to see that, treating the remaining vertices of the truncated path as consecutive, we obtain a new, shorter (by $k-\ell$) path such that each of its edges still has at least $k-\ell+1$ vertices of $U_{t}\setminus Q$.
-Indeed, the edges to the right of the rightmost removed element remain the same, while the other edges (those affected by the removal) have now all vertices in $U_{t}\setminus Q$.
+It is easy to see that, treating the remaining vertices of the truncated path as consecutive, we obtain a new, shorter (by $k-\ell$) path such that each of its edges still has at least $k-\ell+1$ vertices of $U_{t}\setminus Q$, {see Fig. \ref{trim_fig}.
+Indeed, the edges to the right of the rightmost removed element (doted line in Fig. \ref{trim_fig}) remain the same as before trimming (due to the fact that we have removed exactly $(k-\ell)$ leftmost vertices of $W$), while those to the left have now all vertices in $U_{t}\setminus Q$.
+For the remaining edge (the one with vertices to the left and to the right) we argue similarly.
+Its part to the right remains unchanged (and so has the same number of vertices from $U_t \setminus Q$ as before trimming), while the part to the left has now all vertices in $U_{t}\setminus Q$ (at least as many as before trimming).}

 We conclude the procedure when the current number of vertices in all the paths and sequences $Q_0,\dots,Q_{n-1}$ (which remain untouched) reaches $N$.
-Let the resulting paths be denoted by $P''_1,\dots,P''_t$.
+Let the resulting paths be denoted by $P''_1,\dots,P''_n$.